wp-plugins/statsfc-table/readme.txt

 == Description ==

 Add a Premier League, Champions League or Europa League table to your WordPress website.
-To request an API key sign up for free at [statsfc.com](https://statsfc.com).
+To request a key sign up for your free trial at [statsfc.com](https://statsfc.com).

-For a demo, check out [wp.statsfc.com](http://wp.statsfc.com).
+For a demo, check out [wp.statsfc.com/league-table/](http://wp.statsfc.com/league-table/).

 == Installation ==